 But just over the border in Granada Province is the Embalse de Negratin.

 Kayaking and Paddleboarding available on the northern side of the lake at Club Deportivo Negratín.

 Cycling is a very popular sport in this area.
-Whether for fun or competition, we can offer you comfortable accommodation, with FREE secure bike storage.
+Whether for fun or competition, we can offer you comfortable accommodation.

 July – Annual Triathon

-Having come from the Embalse de Bolera for the swimming element, they then cycle throuth the village before going to Pozo Alcón for the final, running, element
+Having come from the Embalse de Bolera for the swimming element, Hinojares is often part of the cycling route before going to Pozo Alcón for the final, running, element

 Castril Gorge Walk

 We usually drive down to the large parking area at the bottom of the gorge and start from there.